List of people executed by the United States military: Executions by the Navy

 The United States Navy has executed seventeen sailors and Marines for various offenses.
-The most famous of these executions were those of three crew members of the USS Somers who were hanged for conspiracy to mutiny in 1842.
+The most famous of these executions were those of three crew members of the USS Somers who were hanged without court-martial for conspiracy to mutiny in 1842.
+One of those hanged was Philip Spencer, the son of Secretary of War John C. Spencer.

 As of 2021, no member of the U.S. Navy has been executed since 23 October 1849, when brothers John and Peter Black were simultaneously hanged at the yardarm for leading a mutiny on board the schooner Ewing.

-The United States Navy hanged 14 Japanese soldiers/sailors for war crimes committed on Guam, Wake Island or elsewhere in the Pacific theatre during World War II.
+The United States Navy hanged eight Japanese naval men, five Japanese army men, and one Japanese civilian police chief inspector for war crimes committed on Guam, Wake Island or elsewhere in the Pacific theatre during World War II.